 Upon completing my Trichology studies I decided to specialise in female hair loss issues.
-I’d discovered early – contrary to general opinion - female hair loss is quite complex in what both influences and impels it.
-Moreover there seemed to be few Practitioners around who did understand these apparent complexities.
+I’d discovered early – contrary to general opinion – female hair loss is quite complex in what both influences and impels it.
+Moreover there seemed to be few Practitioners around who understood these apparent complexities.

 Although males can (and do) experience different forms of alopecia, overwhelmingly the most commonly seen is Male Androgenic Alopecia – male ‘pattern’ balding.
 When a male has the genetics to exhibit this, it’s as much a natural part of post-pubertal secondary sex characteristics as facial whiskers, deepening voice, muscle bulk, and body hair.

 By contrast thinning scalp hair in women is almost always an indication of internal dysfunction; a collapsing of body homeostasis to the point where hair growth can no longer be supported.

 Iron, Vitamin D, Iodine and Zinc (not always in that in that order) are considered the most important nutrients for optimal metabolic functioning.
 By virtue of a woman’s ‘femaleness’ she is more ‘at risk’ to be deficient in these nutrients than are males.

 As a NON-essential skin appendage (in nutrient-metabolic-hormonal terms) hair is often the first tissue to have these supports withdrawn when body levels are becoming depleted.
 Hair shedding or a gradual thinning of scalp hair density or the activation of an autoimmune condition is often the initial symptom of internal disturbance or deficiency.

 From menarche* to menopause it’s reasonable to assert most menstruating females will have some degree of iron deficiency at times in their life.
 Very few functions of the body are activated without sufficient iron to ‘furnace’ them.